colinhemphill/pokenode/README.md

 Available functions are ``pokedex``, ``pokemon``, ``type``, ``move``, ``ability``, ``pokemon``, ``egg``, ``description``, ``sprite``, and ``game``.
 The function ``pokedex`` takes no parameters, just a callback function.

 You do not have to know the index of a type to get the resource.
-You can call:
+Instead, you may call:

-    pokeAPI.type('fire', function(err, data) {...
+    pokeAPI.type('fire', function(err, data) { ...

 To get the fire object.

 ## Something else?

-The Pokéapi is currently at version 1, so this wrapper defaults to that.
+The Pokéapi is currently at version 1.
 In case that ever changes, you can set the version number with:

     var pokeAPI = require('pokenode');
     pokeAPI.version(2);